 Drug-induced toxicity is a cause of acute and chronic liver disease caused specifically by medications and the most common reason for a drug to be withdrawn from the market after approval.
 The global burden of hepatotoxicity affects over fifty million people worldwide (Bruha et al., 2012).
 Depending upon origin, there are different types of liver diseases which include acute liver failure, hepatitis, liver cirrhosis, non-alcoholic fatty liver disease (Huo et al., 2017).
 Physiological factors such as age, gender, nutrition, pregnancy, and genetic factors including deficiency in certain enzymes may worsen liver injury.
 The most common drugs to induce liver injury include antibiotics, isoniazid and nonsteroidal anti-inflammatory drugs.
 As the liver plays vital role in the metabolism of drugs resulting in active and inactive metabolites, hence it is the target of acetaminophen poisoning and oxidative damage due to its toxic metabolite (Mobasher et al., 2013).

 Paracetamol poisoning, also known as acetaminophen poisoning, is caused by excessive use of the medication paracetamol (acetaminophen).
 Most people have few or non-specific symptoms in the first 24 hours following overdose.
 These symptoms include feeling tired, abdominal pain, or nausea.
-Acetaminophen is a commonly used analgesic and antipyretic drug that is found in a number of combined prescriptions, including Tylenol with codeine and Hycotab (Aminoshariae and Khan, 2015).
+Acetaminophen is a commonly used analgesic and antipyretic drug that is found in a number of combined prescriptions, including tylenol with codeine and hycotab (Aminoshariae and Khan, 2015).
 Although its effectiveness and safety were confirmed at recommended doses, the acetaminophen overdose causes hepatotoxicity that leads to acute liver failure (Bunchorntavakul and Reddy, 2018).
 According to the acute liver failure Study Group in the United States, acetaminophen-associated toxicity contributes to approximately 46% of all cases of acute liver failure in adults, which far exceeds idiosyncratic drug-induced liver injury by more than fourfolds (Ostapowicz et al., 2002; Lee, 2013).

 Accumulating evidence has highlighted that acetaminophen-induced oxidative stress and mitochondrial dysfunction are the fundamental factors in the pathogenesis of acetaminophen-associated liver injury; thus, N-acetyl cysteine, a scavenger of reactive oxygen species, is considered a standard therapeutic option for acetaminophen overdose (Jaeschke et al., 2012).
 However, due to the narrow therapeutic window, severe adverse effects, and rapid disease progression, the therapeutic efficacy of N-acetyl cysteine (NAC) is still limited (Du et al., 2016).
 For patients at the advanced stage, liver transplantation is the only way to improve survival outcomes (Craig et al., 2010).
 Therefore, new treatments that are superior to NAC in terms of therapeutic efficacy and safety are required in clinical practice.